Black Hand (Serbia): 1914

 to obscure any distinctions between the two groups, trading on the prestige and network of the older organization.
 Black Hand members held important army and government positions.
-Crown Prince Alexander was an enthusiastic financial supporter.
 The group held influence over government appointments and policies.
 The Serbian government was fairly well-informed of Black Hand activities.

 Friendly relations had fairly well cooled by 1914.
 The Black Hand was displeased with Prime Minister Nikola Pašić and thought that he did not act aggressively enough for the Pan-Serb cause.
 The Black Hand engaged in a bitter power struggle over several issues, such as who would control territories that Serbia had annexed during the Balkan Wars.
 By then, disagreeing with the Black Hand was dangerous, as political murder was one of its tools.

 In 1914, Apis allegedly decided that Archduke Franz Ferdinand, the heir-apparent of Austria, should be assassinated, as he was trying to pacify the Serbians, which would prevent a revolution if he was successful.
 Towards that end, three young Bosnian Serbs were allegedly recruited to kill the Archduke.
 They were certainly trained in bomb throwing and marksmanship by current and former members of the Serbian military.
-Gavrilo Princip, Nedeljko Čabrinović, and Trifko Grabež were smuggled across the border back into Bosnia by a chain of contacts similar to the Underground Railroad.
+Gavrilo Princip, Nedeljko Čabrinović, and Trifko Grabež were smuggled across the border back into Bosnia using a chain of contacts.

 The decision to kill the Archduke was initiated by Apis and not sanctioned by the full Executive Committee (if Apis was involved at all, a question that remains in dispute).